arastoote/solar-shift/README.md

 # Running the app on a local machine

-To run the app on your machine use the following steps:
+To run the app on your machine use the following command line steps:

 1. install the `uv` python package manager